You’ve completed your resume and you're ready to press send.

 2. Work Experience

-When describing your work experience, you need to mention:
+When describing your professional experience, mention the:

-- The name of the company you had previously worked for
+- Name of the company

 - Job position title

 However, these should be listed in reverse chronological order.
 So, from the most recent job going back to the oldest.
 These tend to be the more relevant experiences, which would be better for your recruiter to read first.